OpenVidu/openvidu.io/docs/docs/tutorials/shared/application-client/android.md

 !!! info "Connecting real Android device to application server running in you local network"

     One advantage of [running OpenVidu locally](#run-openvidu-locally) is that you can test your application client in a real Android device and be able to reach the application server very easily without worrying about SSL certificates if they are both running in the same local network.
-For more information, see section [Accessing your app from other devices in your network](../../self-hosting/local.md#accessing-your-local-deployment-from-other-devices-on-your-network){target="_blank"}.
+For more information, see section [Accessing your local deployment from other devices on your network](../../self-hosting/local.md#accessing-your-local-deployment-from-other-devices-on-your-network){target="_blank"}.

 Once you have configured the URLs, you can join a video call room by providing a room name and a user name.
 After joining the room, you will be able to see your own video and audio tracks, as well as the video and audio tracks of the other participants in the room.